KachiiC/Kachiis_Rest/README.md

 # Kachiis_Rest
-An entirely backend server for all my projects.
+An backend server built with django restframework to fetch data from Rapid API.